vladutbutnaru/java-phonecom-sdk/docs/ApplicationsApi.md

 <a name="listAccountApplications"></a>
 # **listAccountApplications**
-> ListApplicationsFull listAccountApplications(accountId, filtersId, filtersName, sortId, sortName, limit, offset, fields)
+> ListApplications listAccountApplications(accountId, filtersId, filtersName, sortId, sortName, limit, offset, fields)

 Get a list of applications you have defined